JerBouma/FinanceDatabase/CONTRIBUTING.md

 - **symbol**: set the symbol of the company.
 - **name**: enter the full company name.
+- **instrument_type**: classify the listed security as `Common Stock`, `Depositary Receipt`, or `Partnership Interest`.
+Leave unresolved legacy rows blank; non-equity securities such as preferred stock, warrants, rights, bundled units, debt, ETFs, and funds do not belong in the equities dataset.
 - **summary**: enter a brief company description, explaining the purpose of the company.
 - **currency**: select the denominated currency of this specific ticker (based on exchange).
 - **sector**: select the sector that belongs to the company (follows GICS)